cockroachdb/docs/v19.1/managed-orchestrate-a-python-app-using-kubernetes.md

 build_for: [managed]
 ---

-This tutorial shows you how build a [sample To-Do app](https://github.com/cockroachdb/examples-python/tree/master/flask-sqlalchemy) application on your local workstation with Managed CockroachDB using [SQLAlchemy](https://docs.sqlalchemy.org/en/latest/)and the [Kubernetes](http://kubernetes.io/) orchestration system.
+This tutorial shows you how build a [sample To-Do app](https://github.com/cockroachdb/examples-python/tree/master/flask-sqlalchemy) application on your local workstation with Managed CockroachDB using [SQLAlchemy](https://docs.sqlalchemy.org/en/latest/) and the [Kubernetes](http://kubernetes.io/) orchestration system.

 ## Before your begin